Join the conversation

 Several clever new storage nooks can be found throughout the range.
 From zippy “blackout” pockets which hang from for the rear side windows (again on everything but the poor ol’ Beach) to store utensils and keep you in the dark at bedtime, to various storage cupboards surrounding the fancy kitchen setup in the Coast and Ocean we mentioned earlier.

 So, VW’s self-proclaimed “most innovative California of all time” looks like a forward-thinking option, which hasn’t got too far ahead of itself to forget about practicality.
-But has VW designed the Hotel California to meet every campers' needs?
+But would you be willing to pay upwards of £63,000 to get your hands on one?

 Hero image credit: Volkswagen